chevron-down Created with Sketch Beta.

 Light keeps our internal clock synchronized.
 Get exposed to light in the morning and through the day.

-A regular sleep schedule helps to ensure adequate training of the internal clock for a consistent time falling asleep and waking up.
-Keeping the awakening time consistent helps sleep the best.
+A regular sleep schedule helps to ensure adequate training of the internal clock for a consistent time of falling asleep and waking up.
+Keeping the awakening time consistent will help you sleep the best.
 Even if the prior night’s bedtime was interrupted, it is best to wake up at the usual time.
 The extra sleep drive (the longer we are awake, the easier it is to fall asleep at bedtime) will help consolidate sleep the next night.

 If naps are needed, a short, 20-minute nap before 5:00 p.m. can be helpful.
-If you have problems falling asleep at the beginning of the night, avoid taking naps.
+Avoid taking naps if you have problems falling asleep at the beginning of the night.

 Hunger can cause wakefulness.
 That is why a light snack a little before bedtime can aid sleep.
 On the other hand, going to bed too full can cause wakefulness.
 Adequate hydration is also important.
 Water keeps us from waking up due to thirst, but not so much so close to bedtime that a trip to the bathroom is needed during the night.

 Exercise is also important for general health and sleep.
-Exercising 20–30 minutes daily is recommended, but strenuous exercise before bedtime can wake up the nervous system and can lead to problems falling asleep.
+Exercising daily for 20–30 minutes is recommended, but strenuous exercise before bedtime can wake up the nervous system and can lead to problems falling asleep.
 Adequate exercise three hours before bedtime is recommended.

 How Can We Recover from Sleep Deprivation?